kyle-n/kyle-n.github.io/_posts/2023-04-24-wwdc-23-wishlist-free-local-chatgpt.md

 image: wwdc23.jpg
 ---

 As an Apple developer, one thing I would love to see at WWDC is a free large-language model built into iOS and macOS.
 Ship GPT-whatever with the OS and let third-party apps call into it for free.
+It doesn't have to be as complex as ChatGPT, just something that can run on Apple Silicon.

 This would be good for a couple reasons.